Opportunity Management System

 Overall Economic Opportunities

 Sector-specific opportunities primarily result from our broad product portfolio, which puts us in an excellent position to meet global megatrends.
-For example: the advance of urbanization, the trend toward conserving natural resources and energy, efforts to reduce CO2 emissions, the world’s increasing mobility needs, and the growing demand for products that enhance the quality of life.
+For example: the advance of urbanization, the trend toward conserving natural resources and energy, efforts to reduce carbon emissions, the world’s increasing mobility needs, and the growing demand for products that enhance the quality of life.
 These trends remain as important as ever to our business.

 Rising affluence in emerging-market economies, particularly in Asia, coupled with ever more stringent market and customer requirements, is fueling demand for products incorporating high-value silicones.
-To benefit from this development, WACKER intends to keep raising the percentage of high-value specialty silicones in its portfolio versus standard products.
+To benefit from this trend, WACKER intends to keep raising the percentage of high-value specialty silicones in its portfolio versus standard products.
 Areas of special focus range from the automotive and cosmetics sectors to personal care, health, medicine, electronics and clothing.
 Our aim is to meet this growth with innovative products and technologies.

 At WACKER POLYMERS, growth potential stems from the rising affluence of emerging economies, from increasing urbanization, and from the trend toward conserving natural resources and cutting carbon dioxide emissions.
-The shift away from conventional building materials and construction methods to value-added systems will continue.
+The shift away from conventional building materials and construction methods to value-added systems is set to continue.
 A key aspect here is the use of dispersible polymer powders for modifying cement.
 The addition of these powders enables mortar mixtures not only to be processed more easily and applied more thinly, but also to have substantially improved properties.
 At the moment, unmodified dry-mix mortars account for some 70 percent of the total used in the building sector.
 In many regions, construction experts have only just started to appreciate the benefits of polymer-modified dry-mix mortars.
 WACKER POLYMERS also sees growth potential in environmentally friendly water-based paints and coatings.

 The main growth opportunities for our polysilicon activities stem from the strong demand for semiconductors and for the monocrystalline silicon used in highly efficient solar cells.
 We produce polysilicon of consistently very high quality – the kind that is crucial for making increasingly powerful semiconductors.
 Polysilicon from WACKER can already be found in nearly half the computer chips worldwide.
 In the photovoltaics segment, the trend toward monocrystalline solar cells continues to gather pace.
 Monocrystalline silicon of particularly high purity (known as “n-type mono”) is needed to achieve the highest possible conversion efficiency.
 WACKER considers itself to be the world’s leading provider in this segment.
 In order to make the most of the opportunities presented by these trends, WACKER POLYSILICON has placed its strategic focus firmly on the manufacture of polysilicon of the highest quality.
+Additional opportunities for the business division stem from programs in the USA and Europe to strengthen critical technologies like semiconductor and photovoltaic production in the respective local regions, or to bring the corresponding value chains onshore again.

 WACKER has a number of opportunities for improving its cost structures, processes and productivity.
 At WACKER POLYSILICON, we are continuing to implement our program to cut production costs.
 At our chemical divisions, we are tapping further cost-cutting potential with our productivity and efficiency program – the Wacker Operating System.
 Our various cost-cutting levers include: specific costs for auxiliaries; productivity advances on the manufacturing side; and broadening our choice of suppliers to secure more attractive purchasing terms.